 Top Nuggets vs. Suns Players to Watch - Western Conference Semifinals Game 2

-When the Denver Nuggets (53-29) and Phoenix Suns (45-37) face off at Ball Arena on Monday at 10:00 PM ET, Nikola Jokic and Devin Booker will be two players to watch.
+When the Denver Nuggets (53-29) and Phoenix Suns (45-37) play at Ball Arena on Monday at 10:00 PM ET, Jamal Murray will be a player to watch.

 In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on TNT.